Legal Pennsylvania Sports Betting – How To Bet On Sports Legally In PA

-Despite ridiculously high licensing fees ($10m), seven casinos have launched physical sportsbooks launched online sportsbooks by the end of 2019.
-There are currently 12 retail casino sportsbooks, while there are 8+ online domestic books in PA.
+Despite ridiculously high licensing fees ($10m), seven casinos had launched physical sportsbooks and/or launched online sportsbooks by the end of 2019.
+There are currently 12 retail casino sportsbooks, while there are 8+ online domestic books operating in PA.

-Pennsylvania residents also have access to offshore sports betting sites operating legally outside of the US, such as the sportsbooks listed below.
-Overseas sports betting has been allowed in the United States for almost a decade and tends to offer more betting lines across more sports as well as more generous promotions.
+Pennsylvania residents also have access to international sports betting sites operating legally outside of the US, such as the sportsbooks listed below.
+Overseas sports betting has been allowed in the United States for over a decade and tends to offer more betting lines across more sports as well as more generous promotions.

 Is Sports Betting Legal In Pennsylvania?

 Yes. in 2017 Pennsylvania passed a sports betting bill that allows mobile and in-state betting.
 The bill went into effect in 2018 with brick-and-mortar retail betting options and since May 2019 there have also been state-regulated online and mobile sportsbooks available to in-state residents and visitors.

 PA Sports Betting Laws